moehriegitt/hob3l/README.md

 # Hob3l
 100x Faster Slicing of SCAD Files for 3D Printing

+## What is This?

+  * C library for robust polygon boolean operations, i.e., 2D polygon operations ADD, SUB, CUT, and XOR; plus polygon triangulation, and cutting a 2D slice from a 3D object
+  * C library for reading SCAD (OpenScad) files and writing STL files
+  * Command line tool for reading SCAD and writing STL files for 3D printing

+The focus is on speed and robustness.
+OpenSCAD's conversion to STL is slow, because it produces a 3D object.
+And the CGAL library (used by OpenSCAD) does not seems to be very robust for 3D calculations: I often get spurious error messages about a non-2-manifold polyhedron.

+Instead, Hob3l produces an STL file suitable for 3D printing.
+It does that by pre-slicing the SCAD file into layers and using only 2D operations on each layer.
+The 2D operations are much faster than 3D operations.
+Also, Hob3l is very robust -- the 2D base library was fuzzed to try to get rid of any numeric instability problems that might hide somewhere.

+This is a major overhaul of the internals of Hob3l to get it as robust as possible.
+Internally, it now uses 32-bit integer arithmetics with exact intersection point math (based on 160 bit fractionals) and a snap rounding algorithm to stay within the input coordinate precision.
+It reads and writes normal floating point numbers, and the float<->int conversions are exact within `float` precision (the native STL binary number format).
+If necessary, the precision can be scaled (by default, the unit is 1/8192mm).

 ## Replace 3D CSG by Fast 2D Polygon Clipping

 Preparing a 3D model in CSG format (e.g., when using